wp-plugins/football-pool/readme.txt

 = 2.0.2 =
 * Added culture selection to csv filelist (on import screen).
+* Bug fixed: teams that are 'real' were accidently shown in a dropdown on the Matches admin screen.
 * Bug fixed: matches that have an empty venue caused a notice in the import.
+* bug fixed: countdown shortcode was not fixed for the new UTC match times.

 = 2.0.1 =
 * Bug fixed: teams that are not in a group caused a notice in the import.